Auditions for dance scholarships are held once a year in late January/early February. Click here to learn more or to register for the audition.

 Can I observe and/or participate in a dance class?
 How do I know what level class to take?

 The Dance Department encourages prospective students to visit the department either to observe or try a dance class.
-Fill out and submit this form or contact the department (410-455-2179).
-A prospective student should participate or observe Ballet III or IV, or Intermediate Modern Dance Technique I or II.
+Contact the department at firstname.lastname@example.org, or call 410-455-2179.
+A prospective student should participate or observe Ballet III or IV, or Intermediate Contemporary Dance Technique I or II.
 You should arrive at the department office (Performing Arts and Humanities Building Room 343) at least 15 minutes before the class and will be directed to the dressing room and studio.
 You must plan to attend the class from beginning to end.
 If you are not sure about the appropriate level for you, please realize that our Level I classes are beginning courses designed for students who have very little prior dance training.
 If you have been dancing your whole life, you will want to take an intermediate level class.

 What are the facilities like?

-The Department has three large dance studios, one small studios, and dressing facilities.
-All studios have sprung floors, with portable bars and mirrors.
+The Department has three large dance studios, one small studio, and dressing facilities.
+All studios have sprung floors.
 The Sonic Computer Lab is equipped with Apple Mac computers.
-Performances are held in the Proscenium Theatre and the Dance Cube, a large studio performance venue.
+Performances are held in the large Proscenium Theatre and the Dance Cube, a smaller performance venue with audience seating.
 You can find more information here.